amiralles/sublime-mru/README.md

 https://user-images.githubusercontent.com/2120820/127004743-e27bd9af-57f1-4352-b26d-2e0c02993350.mp4

 ### Installation
-At the moment, there is no "official" packge to install this plugin, but you can still uset it by copying `mru.py` into `<Sublime's Installation Path>/Packages/User`.
+At the moment, there is no "official" pacakge to install this plugin, but you can still uset it by copying `mru.py` into `<Sublime's Installation Path>/Packages/User`.

 Once you did that, just add a shortcut to run the `mru` command and trigger the autocomplete list.
 For instance: